Raising Quail on the Ground: The Best Outdoor Setups for Happy, Healthy Birds

 A quail tractor is a lightweight, fully enclosed pen that can be moved around the yard.
 It gives your quail fresh access to new ground regularly, which helps prevent waste buildup and keeps their environment enriched with greens and bugs.

 We’re just starting to incorporate tractors into our rotation.
-They’ve been especially useful for keeping quail on pasture without permanently altering the ground.
-These are great for small backyards or homesteaders who want to let their quail forage naturally without the commitment of building a full aviary.
+They’ve been great for keeping quail on pasture without wrecking the ground.
+They’re perfect for small yards or anyone who wants to let quail forage naturally without going all-in on a full aviary build.
 Just be sure to move them every few days so the ground doesn’t get too bare.

 Designing a Safe, Low-Maintenance Outdoor Setup

-A well-designed outdoor pen keeps your quail safe and makes your life easier.
+A good outdoor setup keeps your quail safe and makes your life easier.
+Can’t beat that combo!

 Space Requirements